 MICL uses a stochastic bootstrapping method to generate a distribution of future claims provisions by class of business.
 A truncated distribution is selected from what is assumed to be the full distribution and the difference in the mean of the two distributions is considered to be the required ENID loading.
-2017 ENID £1.2m (2016: £0.8m).
+2018 ENID is £1.5m (2017: £1.2m).